 This might not sound like very much, but when you consider that WhatsApp had 250 million users prior to switching to the free model, it’s clear that they were taking a big risk by making that change.

 Of course, the gamble paid off, and it’s become obvious that a free model with additional paid services is the most lucrative for the platform.

-While it’s free for users and a common WhatsApp scam is to try and get people to pay or share bank details.
+While it’s free for users, a common WhatsApp scam is to try and get people to pay or share bank details.

 How does WhatsApp plan to make money in the future?

-Going forward, it’s unclear if WhatsApp is planning to integrate more monetisation into their platform.
+Going forward, it’s unclear if WhatsApp is planning to integrate more monetisation into its platform.